monsoonmaelstrom/book2/book2.md

 “Guess we’re not hiding anymore,” I mutter.

-“At this point,” Davy says over his shoulder, “it doesn’t seem like there’s much reason to.
+“At this point,” Davy throws over his shoulder, “it doesn’t seem like there’s much reason to.
 It’s all coming out, so we may as well use it to our advantage as much as we can.”

 The entire concept makes me nauseous.
 Liam, noting my discomfort, takes my hand in his and squeezes it slightly.
 I move a little bit closer to him, and try not to dread a future that hasn’t yet happened too much.